tjspross/jalpc_jekyll_theme/_posts/2016-11-20-data-science-priorities.md

 The most common question I receive when I talk about our data pipeline and the solution to process event data is:

-Why not just use google analytics?
+- > Why not just use Google Analytics?

-The simplest answer is that Google Analytics is not designed to be a product analytics tool (insight into your web/app product and user behavior) but rather marketing analytics (number of sessions, number of hits).
-With the pervasiveness of Google analytics, it's name is somewhat synonymous with event tracking and analytics itself. but beyond a certain scope it fails to serve the most crucial analytics needs.
+The simplest answer is that **Google Analytics is not designed to be a product analytics tool** (insight into your web/app product and longterm user behavior) but rather marketing analytics (number of sessions, number of hits).

+With the pervasiveness of Google Analytics, it's name is somewhat synonymous with event tracking and analytics itself.
+It's for this reason I'm faced with this question so much.
+And while Google Analytics reputation is deserved, many people fail to see that is not designed for analytics work beyond a certain scope.

 # Delivering a Flexible and Comprehensive Analytics Product is Difficult